KaiiMenai/pands-project/analysis.md

 linear combination of features that can either characterise or separate two or more classes of objects or events (https://en.wikipedia.org/wiki/Linear_discriminant_analysis;
 https://www.ibm.com/think/topics/linear-discriminant-analysis).

-Anderson (1935) originally collected the iris samples to study species variation and hybidisation.
+Anderson (1935) originally collected the Iris samples to study species variation and hybidisation.
 Anderson (1935) used the dataset to quantify the morphological differences and variation between Iris species, focussing on the evolution of the Versicolor species, and how it may have come about as a hybrid of the Setosa and Virginica Iris species.
 An interesting point about the dataset is that two of the three species, Iris Versicolor and Iris Virginica, were collected from the same pasture, on the same day, and measured using the same equipment.
 This is noteworthy for analysis, as Virginica and Versicolor often appear to converge and are not as easily separable as the Setosa species (histograms, scatter plots, etc.).
 The Iris dataset has been extensively used as a training dataset, a learning dataset, and for